 Tip #4: Ask for dessert to go & enjoy it later.

 Let’s be honest, you get A LOT of food on the dining plan!
 To prevent wasting food, ask for your dessert to go if you are too full to enjoy it right then.
 The Disney wait staff will happily box it up for you so you can enjoy it later.

 Tip #5: Consider sharing to stretch your snack credits further.

-Each person gets two snacks per day on the main dining plan.
-To get the most of out them, share with a family member.
+Each person gets one snack per day on the dining plan.
+To get the most of out them, share your snacks with a family member.
 For instance, use one snack credit for a soda and another one for a cupcake and then share them with your husband.

 Tip #6: Keep prepackaged fruits & veggies for later.

 Many kids’ meals at Disney World come with prepackaged grapes, apple slices, or carrots.
 If your child doesn’t eat them at meal time, throw them in your park bag and take them with you.
 Later, when your little ones get hungry, you will have an easy snack on hand.

 Tip #7: Opt for more expensive items on the menu.

-For instance, at Columbia Harbour House, the same quick service credit will get you the $16 lobster roll or the $10 chicken nuggets.
-And at La Hacienda de San Angel, you can spend one table service credit on either the $18 vegetable tacos or the $37 carne asada.
-So, go ahead and splurge on the steak or lobster!
-Picking these higher priced meals will allow you to make the dining plan work to your advantage and make your vacation that much better.
+For instance, at Columbia Harbour House, the same quick service credit will get you the $17 lobster roll or the $10 chicken nuggets.
+And at La Hacienda de San Angel, you can spend one table service credit on either the $28 chile relleno or the $54 carne asada.

 Tip #8: Review menus online before making reservations.

 For example, Beaches and Cream Soda Shop is a bad use of your table service credits because there is nothing on the menu over $20.
 This means that you will be losing money by using your credits here.
-Likewise, ‘Ohana is a great choice where dinner is $40+ per adult.
-And dinner at Akershus Royal Banquet Hall is an even better choice where prices range from $55-65 per adult.
-So, before making your advance dining reservations, review menus online at allears.net.
-These menus include prices, so you can make wise choices on how to spend your dining credits.
+Likewise, ‘Ohana is a great choice where dinner is $60 per adult.
+And dinner at Akershus Royal Banquet Hall is an even better choice where prices are $63 per adult.

 Tip #9: Make advance reservations for all table service meals.

 To ensure that you get a table at your choice of restaurants, make advance reservations for all table service meals.
 Many times, if you try to just walk up without a reservation, there will be no availability.
 You don’t want to waste your dining credits by not being able to get into the restaurants you want.

 Tip #10: Be aware that some table service restaurants cost two credits.